superfly/docs/reference/postgres-whats-next.html.md

 Congrats!
 Your Postgres app is up and running on Fly.io.
 Now there are a few things you should know before moving forward.

-`fly pg create` helped you setup a PostgresSQL database cluster, but you can bring your own; this is an automated Postgres application.
+`fly pg create` helped you setup a PostgreSQL database cluster, but you can bring your own; this is an automated Postgres application.
 This is not a managed database.
 If Postgres crashes because it ran out of memory or disk space, you'll need to do a little work to get it back.

 Fly Postgres is a Fly app with flyctl sugar on top to help you bootstrap your much-needed database.
 It comes with most commonly used functionality (replication, failover, metrics, monitoring and daily snapshots), but you can extend it anytime if needed.